KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **By:** Tankex\#4275

-In this test, we see if the 1 set effect of the Tiara is active in Domains and if its stackable with elemental resonances \(Hydro resonance for this particular test\).
+In this test, we see if the 1 set effect of the Tiara is active in Domains and if its stackable with Elemental resonances \(Hydro resonance for this particular test\).

 **Tiara of Flame, Domain tests:**